eitanyaffe/mview/docs/data_setup.md

 **Required information**: gene identifier, assembly, contig, start position, end position
 **Optional information**: strand, protein description, taxonomy, identity, coverage, etc.

-The exact column names don't matter - your get functions will handle the mapping.

 ### Creating alignment files

 To visualize read alignments in mview, you need to align your reads to the assembly and convert the results to ALN format for efficient querying.
+Alntools is a C++ program that converts alignment files (PAF format) into a binary format optimized for real-time visualization ([github.com/eitanyaffe/alntools](https://github.com/eitanyaffe/alntools)).
+The R interface provides direct access to memory-stored alignments, enabling rapid interactive exploration of millions of reads without performance bottlenecks.

 **Step 1: Create minimap2 index**
 ```bash